subsquid/docs/docs/basics/store/typeorm-store.md

 **`save(e: E | E[])`**

-Upsert a single or multiple entities to the database.
-Does not cascade the upsert to relations.
+Upsert a single or multiple entities to the database. **Does not cascade the upsert to the relations.**

 ```ts
 await ctx.store.save([new User({id: 'Bob'}), new User({id: 'Alice'}))])